 We believe our leading position among domestic brands in the PRC fashion sportswear market is attributable in part to our innovative and multi-faceted marketing strategies.
 We are one of the first in our industry in the PRC to deploy a marketing campaign using entertainment celebrities, who are popular among the Chinese-speaking communities around the world, rather than professional sports celebrities to promote our brands and products by attracting and appealing to trend-driven consumers.
 In addition, we also try to enhance our general brand exposure, in particular to sports enthusiasts, through our sponsorship of sports events.
-For example, we were the sole sports product partner of 中華人民共和國第十屆全國運動會(the 10th National Games of China),the sole title sponsor of 中國女子籃球甲級聯賽(Women's Chinese Basketball Association(WCBA))and 全國男子籃球聯賽(National Basketball League (NBL)).
-We are also participating in the promotion of the Beijing 2008 Olympic Games by being the sole sponsor of one of only four Olympic Trains,特步號奧運列車(Xtep Olympic Train),a passenger train operated by the Ministry of Railways of the PRC that services the
+For example, we were the sole sports product partner of 中華人民共和國第十屆全國運動會(the 10th National Games of China),the sole title sponsor of 中國女子籃球甲級聯賽(Women's Chinese Basketball Association(WCBA))and 全國男子籃球聯賽(National Basketball League(NBL)).
+We are also participating in the promotion of the Beijing 2008 Olympic Games by being the sole sponsor of one of only four Olympic Trains,特步號奧運列車(Xtep

-Beijing-Shanghai route which has been decorated with various Xtep logos and trademarks and images relating to the Beijing 2008 Olympic Games.
+Olympic Train), a passenger train operated by the Ministry of Railways of the PRC that services the Beijing-Shanghai route which has been decorated with various Xtep logos and trademarks and images relating to the Beijing 2008 Olympic Games.
 In addition, we are the only PRC sportswear enterprise that has successfully purchased television commercial airtime during all finals of the Beijing 2008 Olympic Games.

 We have our own production facilities in Quanzhou, Fujian province, which enable us to control our production costs and product quality more effectively and to respond to consumer demand more quickly.
 We operated 8, 12 and 12 footwear production lines with capacity of approximately 7.9 million, 9.5 million and 11.5 million pairs of footwear products per annum as at 31 December 2005, 2006 and 2007, respectively.
-We commenced our own apparel production at the end of 2007 and we operated 12 apparel production lines with capacity of approximately one million pieces of apparel products per annum ended as at 31 December 2007.
+We commenced our own apparel production at the end of 2007 and we operated 12 apparel production lines with capacity of approximately one million pieces of apparel products per annum as at 31 December 2007.
 Our Directors confirm that the utilisation rates of our footwear production facility were approximately 98%, 100% and 83% for the three years ended 31 December 2005, 2006 and 2007, respectively, and the utilisation rate of our apparel production facility was approximately 100% for the year ended 31 December 2007.
 The utilisation rate of our footwear production facility decreased in 2007 because our Group chose to increase the outsourcing percentage of its footwear production in 2007 as the operation of the lean footwear production lines was at a trial stage during that time.
 In addition, our Group chose not to fully utilise the additional production capacity in order to leave capacity for unexpected demand and seasonal fluctuation if needed.
-During the Track Record Period, we self-produced most of our footwear products and outsourced the production of a small portion of that to various contract manufacturers.
+For the three years ended 31 December 2005, 2006 and 2007, we self-produced approximately 97.4%, 100% and 68.8% of our footwear products, respectively.
+For the same periods, approximately 2.6%, nil and 31.2%, respectively, of our footwear products were manufactured by sub-contractors and contract manufacturers.
 We commenced our own apparel production at the end of 2007 and, in line with our outsourcing strategy, we intend to continue to outsource some of our apparel production to sub-contractors and contract manufacturers.
 We also outsourced the production of all of our accessory products during the Track Record Period.
 We believe such outsourcing strategy has allowed us to adjust our product mix in a timely manner and on an asset-light basis, allowing us to capture more strategic opportunities.